cifkao/groove2groove-web/index.md

 chart.

 #### Chord charts
-The `charts/abc` and `charts/mgu` directories contain the corresponding chord charts in the ABC and Band-in-a-Box (MGU) format, respectively.
+The `charts` directory is structured similarly to the `midi` directory and contains the corresponding chord charts.
+Each set of chord charts is provided in the ABC format (in the `abc` subdirectory) and the Band-in-a-Box (MGU) format (in the `mgu` subdirectory).
 The MGU files are all in the default "ZZJAZZ" style.
 To enable generation in the A and B substyles, we provide each MGU file in an A and B variant where the entire chord chart is just one long A or B section, respectively.

 The chord charts were generated using language models trained on the iRb corpus (see the paper for further details).
 5/6 of the chord charts are in major keys, the other 1/6 in minor keys